-The Allied force in this undertaking, designed to persuade the Germans that a major landing was about to be made in Norway, were primarily British and comprised five groups in the form of Force ‘A’ (battleships Anson and US Alabama, fleet carrier Illustrious, and destroyers Milne, Mahratta, Meteor, Musketeer and US Emmons, Fitch, Macomb and Rodman); Force ‘B’ (battleships Duke of York and US South Dakota, light carrier Unicorn, light cruiser Bermuda, and destroyers Onslow, Grenville, Impulsive, Matchless, Obdurate, Obedient, Saumarez, Scorpion and Ulster); Force ‘C’ simulating an invasion convoy (destroyers Savage and Ripley, trawlers Cedar, Hawthorne, Larch, Lilac, Oak, Sky, Switha and Willow, LCI[L]-167, and motor launches ML-252, ML-286, ML-442, ML-473 and ML-445); Force ‘D’ (light cruiser Belfast and destroyers Oribi and Orwell); and Force ‘E’ (heavy cruisers Kent, London and Norfolk).
+The Allied force in this undertaking, designed to persuade the Germans that a major landing was about to be made in Norway, were primarily British and comprised five groups in the form of Force 'A' (the battleships Anson and US Alabama, the fleet carrier Illustrious, and the destroyers Milne, Mahratta, Meteor, Musketeer and US Emmons, Fitch, Macomb and Rodman); Force 'B' (the battleships Duke of York and US South Dakota, the light carrier Unicorn, the light cruiser Bermuda, and the destroyers Onslow, Grenville, Impulsive, Matchless, Obdurate, Obedient, Saumarez, Scorpion and Ulster); Force 'C' simulating an invasion convoy (the destroyers Savage and Ripley, the trawlers Cedar, Hawthorne, Larch, Lilac, Oak, Sky, Switha and Willow, LCI[L]-167, the and motor launches ML-252, ML-286, ML-442, ML-473 and ML-445); Force 'D' (the light cruiser Belfast and the destroyers Oribi and Orwell); and Force 'E' (the heavy cruisers Kent, London and Norfolk).

 The ships departed Scapa Flow in the Orkney islands group on 26 July, steamed east to operate off the Norwegian coast on 28 July, and returned to base by 30 July.
 German aircraft shadowed and reported the various Allied forces, but the Germans refused to be drawn into any major surface action.